dagclo/Game-Works/DragonCourier/README.md

   * good - food
   * bad - no shelter

+The Field tiles can also attack the player:
+* Raids - Human will attempt to take the courier's money, resources, or mission.
+Players can either fight (using Cunning) or cause them to back off (using Negotiate).
+Raider will indicate their target at the start
+* Animal Attacks - Creatures like hobbears may attack the player.
+Players can either fight (using Forage) or cause them to back down (using Impress).
+Animals will indicate that they're hungry or simply want the player to back off.
+* Poison - certain plants and animals when encountered will poison the courier or the dragon.

 The **environmental conditions** will increase/decrease the shelter points required and modify the chances to find food.
 These follow for temperate climates.
 * Spring - no rainstorm